hotmodelsactress.com

 He was nominated for the Academy Awards for Best Actor for his roles in movies:

-From Here to Eternity (1953) romantic drama as First Sergeant Milton Warden
+From Here to Eternity (1953) - First Sergeant Milton Warden

 He was nominated for the Academy Award for Best Supporting Actor, a BAFTA Award for Best Foreign Actor and the Golden Globe Award for Best Supporting Actor – Motion Picture for his role as Rudolph Peterson in courtroom drama film Judgment at Nuremberg (1961).